Understand the nuances of how SKUSavvy manages keeping your inventory in-sync with Shopify.

 NOTE: Order updates made on either Shopify or SKUSavvy will change the values of committed stock in real-time

-When you initiate a transfer (cross-docking) between warehouses, stock from the originating warehouse will be depleted, and stock checked-in to the receiving warehouse will be increased.
+When you initiate a transfer (cross-docking) between warehouses, stock from the originating warehouse will be depleted as soon as the order is created, and stock checked-in to the receiving warehouse will be increased.
 On both sides of this movement SKUSavvy will update the stock to reflect transferred quantity in the respective locations.
 Stock transfers made on Shopify are not registered in SKUSavvy until you do a resync from Shopify.

 SKUSavvy can hold relationships between one or many products for use in kitting or bundling.
 When a bundle is created on SKUSavvy each input component has a factor required to complete the bundle.
 When you pre-assemble, or inline assemble the bundle, quantities from input components are depleted, and finished goods inventory is increased.